How to Build an Interactive Dashboard in Excel

 - Go to Data > Refresh All to update all tables and PivotTables.

-- Alternatively, use Ctrl + Alt + F5 to refresh data without accessing the menu.
+- Alternatively, use Ctrl + Alt + F5 to refresh data.

 Best Practices for Building Dashboards